 2. Finance Companies and Receivables Assignment

-- IFSCA has issued the Registration of Factors and Assignment of Receivables Regulations, 2024.
+- Initially, IFSCA has issued the Registration of Factors and Assignment of Receivables Regulations, 2024.

-- This provides a stronger legal framework for factoring and forfaiting activities.
+- The regulation provides a stronger legal framework for factoring and forfaiting.

-- Four finance companies are already registered, signalling steady growth in receivables financing.
+- Consequently, four registered finance companies signal steady growth in receivables financing.

 3. Sustainability Mandate

-- All lending institutions in IFSC must allocate 5% of their outstanding loans towards sustainable and green trade finance.
+- Initially, IFSC lending institutions must allocate five per cent of loans to green finance.

-- This aligns India’s trade flows with global ESG priorities and strengthens sustainable supply chains.
+- Consequently, this move aligns trade flows with ESG priorities and strengthens supply chains.

 4. Capital Raising through Bonds